Compare Belgium short breaks

 One rail day

-Leuven and Mechelen are the cleaner Brussels day choices when the route should stay compact.
+Leuven and Mechelen are the simplest Brussels day choices when the plan should stay compact.

 One night

-Dinant, Leuven, Mechelen, and Ardennes all improve overnight when the evening or second morning is part of the promise.
+Dinant, Leuven, Mechelen, and the Ardennes all gain something when the evening or second morning matters.

 Transport pressure

-Ardennes needs the most transport honesty; Dinant needs return-margin honesty; Flanders rail cities need scope discipline.
+The Ardennes needs the most transport planning; Dinant needs a safe return margin; the Flemish cities need fewer competing stops.

 Choose if